-The Alabama Department of Agriculture and Industries recently passed the Animal Disease Traceability Rule (80-3-6-40), and will become effective January 1, 2013.
+The Alabama Department of Agriculture and Industries recently passed the Animal Disease Traceability Rule (80-3-6-40)which went into effect January 1, 2013.
 Protecting Alabama’s agriculture by safeguarding animal health and productivity is vital to the people of Alabama.
 Healthy livestock is one component to providing the public a safe, affordable and wholesome food supply.
 Preventing the introduction of foreign animal disease that harm both livestock and the livelihoods of producers also creates economic stability and opportunity.
 While producers and farmers work hard to protect their animals and their livelihoods, there is no guarantee their animals will be spared from disease; disease events can happen accidentally or intentionally.
 Rapid response systems minimize economic impact when disease enter this country and disrupt the movement of livestock.
 This rule will help rapidly trace animals in the event of a potential livestock disease outbreak.
 This will also position producers to take advantage of any possible export markets.

 For more information, contact Dr. Tony Frazier, State Veterinarian, at 334-240-7253.